MLMIP/PILOT/README.md

 ## A hybrid attention network for prediction of mutation impact on protein stability
 ***

 PILOT is a novel hybrid attention-based Siamese network that evaluates the impact of single mutations on protein stability by computing the change in the unfolded Gibbs free energy.
-For more information on the PILOT architecture, please refer to this paper【】.

 ## Step 1: Clone the GitHub repository